SSI/SSDI Outreach, Access, and Recovery (SOAR)

 Attendees will learn

-How to provide a 1-day “SOAR Fundamentals” refresher training for those who have completed the SOAR Online Course.
+How to provide a half-day “SOAR Online Course Review Session" for those who have completed the SOAR Online Course.

 Tips for providing support to SOAR-trained providers

 Guidance on creating and maintaining a SOAR Steering Committee